Air Quality Index

 What Is the Air Quality Index?

 Ever hear your local weather forecast say that tomorrow will be a "code orange" day for air pollution?
 That's the Air Quality Index at work.
 The Air Quality Index, or AQI, is the system used to warn the public when air pollution is dangerous.
-The AQI tracks ozone (smog) and particle pollution (tiny particles from ash, vehicle exhaust, soil dust, pollen, and other pollution), as well as four other widespread air pollutants.
+The AQI tracks ozone (smog) and particle pollution (tiny particles from ash, power plants and factories, vehicle exhaust, soil dust, pollen, and other pollution), as well as four other widespread air pollutants.
 Newspapers, radio, television, and websites report AQI levels year-round.
 Keeping track of the current air quality information can help you take steps to protect yourself, children, and others from unhealthy levels of air pollution.

 Why Should I Pay Attention to the Air Quality Index?

-Air pollution can harm anyone, but it can be really dangerous for a lot of people, including: children and teens, people with asthma and other lung diseases, anyone over 65, anyone who exercises or works outdoors or has diabetes or cardiovascular disease like high blood pressure, or has suffered a heart attack or stroke.
+Air pollution can harm anyone, but it can be really dangerous for a lot of people, including children and teens, people with asthma and other lung diseases, anyone over 65, anyone who exercises or works outdoors or has diabetes or cardiovascular disease like high blood pressure, or has suffered a heart attack or stroke.
 Even healthy adults who exercise or work outdoors can be harmed.
 Changing what you do on these bad air days can reduce your risk of being harmed.

 How Does the Air Quality Index Work?

-In more than 800 counties across the nation, air pollution levels are measured daily and ranked on a scale of 0 for perfect air all the way up to 500 for air pollution levels that pose immediate danger to the public.
+In more than 800 counties across the nation, air pollution levels are measured daily and ranked on a scale of 0 for perfect air all the way up to 500 for air pollution levels that pose an immediate danger to the public.
 The AQI further breaks air pollution levels into five categories, each of which has a name, an associated color, and advice to go along with it.

 What Can You Do to Protect Yourself and Your Family?